 Jones’s commanding presence and loud voice greatly boost his radio personality.
 However, the controversial content of his InfoWars website and podcasts in The Alex Jones Show has led to the removal of several episodes from iTunes.

-While several listeners complain about Jones’s baseless information and news, others just consider it an excellent source of entertainment.
+While several listeners complain about Jones’s baseless information and news, others just consider it an excellent source of an entertainment company.
 The number of viewers Alex Jones gets is proof of this (InfoWars receives more viewers than established mainstream news agencies like The Economist).

 What does this have to do with insomnia?